-- b) not apply to buildings located at a specified distance from the street in the INS, UC-2, and UC-1 Zones; - c) establish minimum and maximum streetwall heights of between 8 metres and 11 metres to support human-scale buildings designs, unless otherwise indicated in this policy; - d) in the DH Zone, establish a maximum streetwall height of between 11 metres and 18.5 metres to support human-scale design based on the local context; - e) in the UC-2 and UC-1 Zones, establish maximum streetwall height of 14 metres to support human-scale buildings designs for university and college buildings, with the exception of the Queen Street Special area established in the Land Use By-law, where maximum streetwall heights may be 18.5 metres to match the larger scale building design controls for the adjacent DH Zone; - f) tailor maximum and minimum streetwall height requirements for registered heritage properties and some Special Areas as described in Parts 2 and 4 of this Plan; - g) establish minimum streetwall stepbacks for mid-rise buildings, tall mid-rise buildings and high-rise buildings to mitigate impacts of wind and shadow on the street; - h) establish minimum ground floor height requirements to ensure commercial uses can locate on the ground floor without the need for future building alterations; and - i) establish requirements for grade-related dwelling units and grade-oriented premises to support streetscapes that are active and welcoming to pedestrians.
+- b) not apply to buildings located at a specified distance from the street in the INS, UC-2, and UC-1 Zones; - c) establish minimum and maximum streetwall heights of between 2 storeys to 3 storeys to support human-scale buildings designs, with flexibility for buildings on sloped lands in which the minimum and maximum streetwall heights may be between 1 and 5 storeys or otherwise indicated in this policy; (RC-May23/24;E-June13/24) - d) in the DH Zone, establish a maximum streetwall height of between 11 metres and 18.5 metres to support human-scale design based on the local context; - e) in the UC-2 and UC-1 Zones, establish maximum streetwall height of 14 metres to support human-scale buildings designs for university and college buildings, with the exception of the Queen Street Special area established in the Land Use By-law, where maximum streetwall heights may be 18.5 metres to match the larger scale building design controls for the adjacent DH Zone; - e.5) in the HR-2 and HR-1 Zones, establish a maximum streetwall height of 6 storeys for a building constructed using a wood-frame construction or encapsulated mass timber construction.
+(RC-May23/24;E-June13/24) - f) tailor maximum and minimum streetwall height requirements for registered heritage properties and some Special Areas as described in Parts 2 and 4 of this Plan; - g) establish minimum streetwall stepbacks for mid-rise buildings, tall mid-rise buildings and high-rise buildings to mitigate impacts of wind and shadow on the street; - h) establish minimum ground floor height requirements to ensure commercial uses can locate on the ground floor without the need for future building alterations; and - i) establish requirements for grade-related dwelling units and grade-oriented premises to support streetscapes that are active and welcoming to pedestrians.